Henk de Vree

 J.H.
-"Henk" de Vree (born 29 January 1954) is a Dutch politician, who served as a temporary member of the House of Representatives between December 2020 and March 2021.
+"Henk" de Vree (born 29 January 1954) is a Dutch politician, who served on the House of Representatives in the periods 2020–2021 and 2023–2025.
 There, he represented the right-wing populist Party for Freedom (PVV).

 He held a seat in the Hardinxveld-Giessendam municipal council between 2006 and 2011 as a member of a local party.
 Subsequently, he was elected to the States of South Holland, where he became the PVV's caucus leader.

 Education and career

 Born in Rotterdam, De Vree grew up in the neighborhood Overschie.
 He graduated from high school with an atheneum diploma.
 He went on to study law at Erasmus University Rotterdam in 1972, but dropped out after two years and started working at dredging company Boskalis in administration and automation.
 Starting in 1988, he studied business and computing at the Rotterdam Hogeschool voor Economische Studies at heao level for four years, and he also had a job at Multi Data Technics as system designer and department head during that time.

 He has been working as an IT entrepreneur since 1990.
 In the 2000s, he chaired a Papendrecht sports club and served as a board member of the local chapter Tussen Lek en Merwede of the social services association Humanitas next to his job.